IBM Cloud Docs

 4. Complete the Boot image fields.

-On-premises if you select a custom image from a local catalog, the VMs are deployed on a single storage tier.
+Client location If you select a custom image from a local catalog, the VSIs are deployed on a single storage tier.

-If you select AIX as the boot image, the Power Virtual Server user interface provides you with an option to configure the VM instance for epic workload.
-For more information on epic, see configuring a VM for EPIC workloads.
+If you select AIX as the boot image, the Power Virtual Server user interface provides you with an option to configure the VSI for epic workload.
+For more information on epic, see configuring a VSI for EPIC workloads.

-If you select IBM i as the boot image, the Power Virtual Server user interface provides you with an option to include the following licenses to your VM instance:
+If you select IBM i as the boot image, the Power Virtual Server user interface provides you with the following options:

 • IBM i Cloud Storage Solution